ANHB5530 Advanced Sleep Disorders and Anatomy of Sleep

 - Students are able to (1) explain the basic principles of the development of the head and neck pertinent to sleep science; (2) explain the complex interaction of anatomy and neurophysiology in the control of structures of the nasal cavity, pharynx and larynx; and (3) recognise the significance of principles of growth and development during childhood that can influence airway patency.

-- Typically this unit is assessed in the following ways: (1) continuous assessment and (2) a final online examination.
+- Indicative assessments in this unit are as follows: (1) continuous assessment and (2) a final online examination.
 Further information is available in the unit outline.

 Supplementary assessment is not available in this unit.